When you find out that you have metastatic breast cancer, it can take time to come to terms with that and what your next steps may need to be.

-Then make a list of every question you have, what you can expect over the next 3, 6, and 9 months, medicines and their side effects, and which treatments -- including clinical trials and “complementary” therapies to do in addition to your other care (like acupuncture or massage) -- are good options for you.
+Then make a list of every question you have, what you can expect over the next 3, 6, and 9 months, medicines and their side effects, and which treatments -- including clinical trials and integrative therapies (regular medicine plus complementary remedies) to do in addition to your other care (like acupuncture or massage) -- are good options for you.

 Always make your last question: Is there anything I haven't asked that I should know?
 Take notes, bring someone who can help, or ask your doctor for permission to record the conversation.
 If you don't understand an answer, say so.

 If you can bring a friend or partner to your doctor appointments, that may help you remember to cover all your questions and what answers you got.